mkuehn10/P5-Identify-Fraud-from-Enron/README.md

 #### What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric item: “validation strategy”]

+Model validation is making sure the model actually works on unseen data.
+This involves splitting up known data into a training set and a testing set.
+A classic mistake is to use all of the data to train the model which will most likely cause overfitting.
+The model will not do a good job of making predictions with unseen data since the model has not been validated against unseen data.
+For feature selection and parameter tuning, a simple 70%/30% training/test split was used.
+For the testing script, stratified shuffle split validation was used which basically means that the data was split into sets that contained approximately the same percentage of POIs and non-POIs that were in the original data set.
+1000 folds were used to create 1000 different testing and training sets.

 #### Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]

 The evaluation metrics I used to assess performance were accuracy, precision, and recall.
 The metrics are summarized in the table above.
 The accuracy describes the overall percentage of predictions that were correct.
 The precision identifies what percentage of the positive predictions were correct.
 The recall identifies what percentage of the actual positive cases were identified.
 In the context of the Enron data: